What Is 10 Of 80

 x = 8

 Again, this confirms that 10% of 80 is 8.
-This method is particularly helpful when dealing with more complex percentage problems It's one of those things that adds up.
-Nothing fancy..
+This method is particularly helpful when dealing with more complex percentage problems And that's really what it comes down to..

 Real-World Applications of Percentage Calculations